 How often are the trails groomed?
-The volunteers aim to groom the trails at the Elk Valley Nordic Centre 3 to 5 times a week during the season.
+The paid groomers are touching up the trails of the Nordic Centre each weekday morning.
+Volunteers are also busy during the weekends during the season.
 This obviously depends on the snow conditions.
 Grooming is planned ahead of the weekends when more skiers are on the trails.
 The trails on the golf course are also groomed frequently as the snow cover allows.

 Is the skiing free at the Nordic Centre and Golf Course?
 If you are a club member, skiing is free.
 It is inexpensive for non-members.
 A Day Pass is required if you are not a FNS member.
 Passes may be obtained from the kiosk at the trail head, from a volunteer at the warming hut or online.
 See the question below for more details.